sepehr-hosseini/django-simple-social-network/README.md

 # django-simple-social-network
-# django-simple-social-network
-# django-simple-social-network
-# django-simple-social-network
+# its a fun project